Skip to main content

 1. Backup your database.

-If you are using SQLite (the default database provided with Strapi), your database file is named data.db and is located in the .tmp/ folder at the root of your Strapi application.
+If you are using SQLite with the default configuration (the default database provided with Strapi), your database file is named data.db and is located in the .tmp/ folder at the root of your Strapi application.

 If you are using another type of database, please refer to their official documentation (see PostgreSQL docs and MySQL docs).